swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     /// it or the command will need. var pluginWorkDirectory: Path { get }

-    /// The path at which SwiftPM will write a postbuild result file, if any
-    /// postbuild commands are created.
-This is a JSON file whose contents are
-    /// defined in SE-0303 and which may be extended by future proposals.
-The
-    /// file may not be written if no postbuild command ends up being created.
-    /// The plugin may choose to pass this path to a postbuild command on the
-    /// command line or in the environment. var postbuildResultFile: Path { get }

     /// Looks up and returns the path of a named command line executable tool.
     /// The executable must be provided by an executable target or a binary
     /// target on which the package plugin target depends.
 Throws an error if